-I used The Container Store’s Multi-Purpose Bins in multiple sizes.
-I chose charcoal to match our decor and to camouflage the chaos inside (kind of).
+After some careful measuring, I purchased MultiPurpose Bins in various sizes.
+I chose the charcoal color to match our decor and to camouflage the chaos inside (kind of).

 A combination of two small bins and one medium bin fit perfectly inside each cube and worked well for our supplies.

-Each of my children got their own bin for their coloring books, completed pictures, and in-progress pieces of art.
+Each of my children got their own Medium MultiPurpose Bin for their coloring books and art projects.

-I used smaller bins for lined paper, plain paper, graph paper, scrap paper, stickers, and stencils.
+I used Small MultiPurpose Bins for lined paper, plain paper, graph paper, scrap paper, stickers, and stencils.

 Large labels tell everyone what’s inside so they can find what they’re looking for.
 EVEN BETTER — it holds them accountable for putting things away!
 I made the labels with my label maker, but there are tons of great labeling options to make your style and your life.

-The top of this cube shelf is just the right height for all the little things like writing utensils, glue sticks, and scissors.
-In the theme of keeping it simple, functional, and cute, I shopped my house for suitable holders for all the things.
+The top of the cube shelf is where I plan for all these items to be stored since it’s just the right height.
+In the theme of keeping it simple, functional, and cute — and because I spent all I wanted to spend on this project — I shopped my house for suitable holders for all the things.

-Simple mason jars I found in the cabinet hold most of our writing utensils.
+Simple mason jars we already had hold most of our writing utensils.
 Pencils, colored pencils, and skinny markers are in taller jars.
 Shorter mason jars hold glue sticks and children’s scissors.
 Metal buckets leftover from a birthday party hold crayons and fat markers.

-To prevent them from getting knocked over the edge of the shelf, I added a metal tray I had in the dining room.
+To prevent anything from getting knocked over the edge of the shelf, I added a metal tray I had in the dining room.
 It was a perfect fit!